• The King’s Foundation

 Dance

 Dance provides a liberating opportunity for pupils to experience freedom of movement and expression, and to gain an understanding of cultures from around the world.
-Dance is an extremely popular co-curricular activity at King’s, with opportunities for boys and girls of all ages to enjoy our purpose-built dance studio – which includes full-length mirrors and a sprung floor – and perform in the John Moore Theatre and Wightman Studio.
+Dance is an extremely popular co-curricular activity at King’s, with opportunities for boys and girls of all ages to enjoy our purpose-built dance studio — which includes full-length mirrors and a sprung floor — and to perform in the John Moore Theatre and Wightman Studio.

 Dance